templado/documentation/README.md

 ```

 Notice that we returned false for the class property, which removes it from the rendered output.
 We could have, as another
-example, have set a flag in our Email object to signify the "current" or "preferred" email, and then output that
+example, set a flag in our Email object to signify the "current" or "preferred" email, and then output that
 dynamically.
-The options become almost limitless for you as create more complex templates.
+The options become almost limitless for you as you create more complex templates.
 The nesting and dynamic
 complexity is up to you and the requirements of your project.

 ### Special Attributes - Prefix and Resource